 Pickpockets are everywhere you go and Italy is no exception.
 I’ve found a great crossbody is not only fashionable but helps keep all of your belongings safe and secure.
 I always keep my purse across the front of my body and I keep my hand on the purse itself- especially when I’m in areas that are known to have pickpockets.

 I love this crossbody that I found on Amazon.
 It’s cheaply priced but still good quality.
 Don’t just take my word for it- this purse got awesome reviews and has over 5,000 ratings as of today.
 It’s also the perfect size for travel.
 You can easily fit an average size wallet, phone, camera and anything else you might need inside.
+I actually just bought a second one to use for an every-day purse.

 If you’re looking for something more designer, this crossbody by Kate Spade is my personal favorite purse.
 In my humble opinion, it’s not only a perfect size but also great quality that you would expect out of a Kate Spade.
 I use mine for every day use but I have also taken it all over Europe with me and it has worked great.